 Trend-Based Cost Escalation Analytics - We employ an exponential growth model to fit historical wage data and forecast future wage levels, using certain anticipated market growth assumptions within a state, region and industry.
 In addition to economic growth, our model recognizes and adjusts for the impact of supply and demand imbalance (CLMA analytics) on wage growth rates.
 Rates are displayed showing the 95th confidence interval bands for the projected future wage levels, enabling you to visualize potential rate fluctuation.

-To help you with this, we’ve assembled a resource to help you to recognize and overcome labor risk on your construction project.
-This report also covers exactly how these different types of risks can become long-term problems within your project if left unchecked.
-Use the information provided here to help further understand labor risks and to avoid slowdowns, delays, and costly mistakes in future projects.
+Download this resource to help you to recognize and overcome labor risk on your construction project.
+This report outlines how different types of risks can become long-term problems within your project if left unchecked.
+Use the information provided here to help understand labor risk and deploy risk avoidance tactics and strategies in early, pre-construction planning.